guard/guard-compat/README.md

 # And your tests instantiating your plugin go here...
 ```

+(OPTIONAL: if your plugin consists of many files, you may prefer to add the two above requires to your `spec/spec_helper.rb` or test setup files)

 ## Example

 See [lib/guard/compat/example.rb](https://github.com/guard/guard-compat/blob/master/lib/guard/compat/example.rb ) for an example plugin implementation.